 Table B2 Number of other reporting monetary financial institutions and their classification by total assets • The table shows the total number of credit institutions and money market funds which report monthly to the CNB.
-Their operations are shown in the Consolidated balance sheet of other monetary financial institutions.
+Their operations are shown in the Consolidated balance sheet of other monetary financial institutions whose authorisations have been withdrawn, but which have not initiated winding-up proceedings.
+Up to November 2010, monetary statistics included institutions undergoing winding-up proceedings.